Portrayal of Arabs in film: 13 Hours: The Secret Soldiers of Benghazi (2016)

 A movie that is based on the events that happened in Benghazi, Libya on September 11, 2012, where the American Ambassador was assassinated along with an officer from the Foreign Services of the United States.
 The movie shows how six men that were already on the soils of Benghazi were able to fight back and save themselves and the other Americans that were there from militants.
 The movie portrayed Libyan militants threatening the US embassy and were the antagonists of the movie.
 Although the movie also showed sympathetic portrayals of Arabs, via Libyan civilians caught in the crossfire, and several friendly militants fighting with the marines.
 13 Hours was considered to be relatively accurate, despite being criticized for being too bombastic or 'myopic'.
 The film caused some controversy in Libya, with spokesperson Salah Belnaba denouncing the portrayal of the Libyan people and described it as 'fanatical and ignorant'.
 The Guardian had also criticized the movie.

 Angelique and the Sultan (1968)

 France has released a sequence of five Angelique films, all based on the author Anne Golan’s novels.
 This film is the fifth film.
 This film displays disturbingly familiar and ugly stereotypes of Arabs.
 In the opening scene of the film, we see the sheikh's men, portrayed as lecherous Arabs, kidnapping Angelique and enslaving her.
 Furthermore, while Angelique is held hostage at the ruler's palace, two Arab Harem maidens try to knife her in her sleep.
 In the palace dungeon, Angelique gets whipped and branded by the sheikh's men because she threatened to commit suicide rather than have Arab men ravish her.
 The sheikh's men capture other European protagonists who are chained and tortured, etc.

 Positive portrayal of Arabs in film

-That being said, here are some of the few Hollywood films that have portrayed Arabs in a more positive light:
+Some Hollywood films that have portrayed Arabs in a more positive light: